I was a dreamer, because I needed it

 I was baptized Hanna Guadalupe Winiarczyk-Illoldi.

-Today I am called Hanna Kristall.
-I changed my surname to Kristall.
-Not to deny my roots, but rather as a symbol of transformation, similar to a snake shedding its skin as part of a natural process, symbolizing growth and a new beginning
+I changed my surname to Kristall as a symbol of transformation, similar to a snake shedding its skin as part of a natural process, symbolizing growth and a new beginning.

 I am the daughter of a Mexican teacher / health care manager and a Polish musician / conductor.